 The primary source of odor from cannabis cultivation comes from the flowering plants close to harvest and from processing (e.g., trimming) of mature cannabis flower.
 The project footprint (spread across both Parcel 1 and 2) includes a mature canopy area of up to 1 ac (comprising a total of 0.0125 (or 1.25%) of the 80 acres which make up the two parcels.
 Less than ten sensitive receptors (including residences) are located within one-quarter (0.25) mile from the proposed cultivation.
 The area surrounding the two proposed cultivation areas is forested and hilly.
 The proposed mature canopy on Parcel 1 would be located in a previously-disturbed flat area, surrounded on three sides by forested hills.
 It can reasonably be stated that the spread of odors emitted by project operations to surrounding areas will be significantly reduced by topographic conditions.
 Hoop-houses would also be used in order to mitigate odor being spread.
-The nearest residence is 380 feet away from the outdoor cultivation premises and 355 feet from the indoor operation of the commercial nursery (see Figure 4).
+The nearest residences is are 380 feet away from the outdoor cultivation premises and 355 feet from the indoor operation of the commercial nursery (see Figure 4).
 Cannabis Processing and Cannabis Nursery occur indoors and include carbon filters and other odor filters are planned to be installed.

 For Parcel 1, The Trinity County Commercial Cannabis Cultivation Ordinance 315-843 requires a 500-foot setback buffer from the property line for Medium Outdoor Cultivation, which is considered an effective distance to dissipate objectionable odors.
-The 500 foot property line setback is not met on this property, therefore a variance has been applied for concurrently with the conditional use permit, and additional preventative measures to reduce odors are built into the project design.
+The 500 foot property line setback is not met on this property, therefore a variance has been applied for concurrently with the conditional use permit, and additional preventative measures to reduce odors are built into the project design, such as companion plants such as Mint and Rosemary that blend with the cannabis odor and mechanical systems to reduce the odor within the proposed project structures.
 The parcel shape confines the usable area outside of setbacks, therefore the site is situated in close proximity to existing infrastructure including roads and electrical services.
+As stated previously, the variance is to reduce the property line setback from 500 ft to 100 ft.
+While the property line setback is requesting a variance, the setback from the outdoor operation (380 ft.) and the setback from the nursery indoor operation (355 ft.) to the nearest residences, which is considered a sensitive receptor, are more than the 350 ft residential setback required by Trinity County.
+According to the EIR prepared for the County Cannabis Ordinance, projects "setback a minimum of 350 feet from adjacent residences such that attendant odors would less likely be detectable by people off-site."
+The variance to reduce the distance of the setback of the cannabis operations to the property line will not significantly impact a substantial number of people.